 Pearls are amazing gemstones, the only gem created by a living creature.
 Learn more about pearls here; how they’re made, and how they grow.
-We’d love to be able to help.

 When anyone talks about pearls today, they are talking about cultivated pearls.
 What are cultivated pearls versus natural pearls?
 They are very similar.
 Cultivated pearls are real pearls, just with a little bit of a man-made nudge at the start, meaning that while they form the same way “natural” pearls do, when an irritant invades their shell, cultivated pearls have something inserted by a pearl technician to start the process.
 That irritant is then surrounded by layers and layers of nacre (rhymes with baker) to produce a pearl.
 Nacre is the material that both makes a pearl and lines the inside of oyster and mussel shells.